dfinity/examples/react-native-starter/README.md

    If you've dfx generated the given template `greet_dapp` from this project, this step will already be done for you.

 4. Inside `index.js` file of declarations, create an exported actor with following `agentOptions` settings.
-The `./greet_dapp/reference_index.js` has the same pattern as referece:
+The `./greet_dapp/reference_index.js` has the same pattern as reference:
     ``` js
     export const greet_dapp = createActor(canisterId, {
       agentOptions: {